Kannapolis, North Carolina

 In downtown Kannapolis motorsports and music are intertwined at the Curb Museum for Music and Motorsports.
 At the museum songwriter, producer, and record company owner Mike Curb showcases his vast collection of music and racing memorabilia.

-NC Research Campus
+The North Carolina Research Campus

 The North Carolina Research Campus is a 350-acre research center located just north of Charlotte, NC.
 Corporations, universities and healthcare organizations have forged a public-private partnership that is transforming science at the intersection of human health, nutrition and agriculture.
 Partners on the campus include: Appalachian State, David H. Murdock Research Institute,Dole Nutrition Research Laboratory, Duke University MURDOCK Study, General Mills, JC Med LLC Monsanto, NC A&T University, NC Central University, NC State University, UNC Chapel Hill, UNC Charlotte, and UNC Greensboro.